yuenherny/um-wqd7008-pdc-yolov5/README.md

 ### Google Drive Setup
 To support uploading to Google Drive, we will be using [gdrive](https://github.com/glotlabs/gdrive).

-Before setting up, please create Google OAuth Client credentials by following this [guide](https://github.com/glotlabs/gdrive/blob/main/docs/create_google_api_credentials.md).
+Before proceeding, please create Google OAuth Client credentials by following this [guide](https://github.com/glotlabs/gdrive/blob/main/docs/create_google_api_credentials.md).

-Due to a limitation by gdrive which requires a web browser, you are required to perform this setup on a GUI-supported local machine.
+Due to a limitation of this package which requires a web browser, you are required to perform this setup on a GUI-supported local machine.
 After the setup, we will then export the account and import it on any remote server.

-**Local Machine**
+#### Part 1: Setup on Local Machine

-1. Download the [latest release ](https://github.com/glotlabs/gdrive/releases)from Github. `v3.1.0` as of Jan 10, 2023
+1. Download the [latest release ](https://github.com/glotlabs/gdrive/releases)from Github. `v3.1.0` as of Jan 10, 2023.
 2. Unzip the Archive
 3. Open Terminal where gdrive is located, add Google Account to gdrive
     ```
     $ ./gdrive account add
     ```
     - This will prompt you for your google Client ID and Client Secret
     - Next you will be presented with an url
-    - Follow the url and give approval for gdrive to access your Drive
+    - Open the url in your browser and give approval for gdrive to access your Google Drive
     - You will be redirected to `http://localhost:8085` (gdrive starts a temporary web server) which completes the setup
     - Gdrive is now ready to use!